fpedd/ees-pees/backend/README.md

 * webotsgym -> heart of the backend with code to train and run a RL agent on the webots environment
 * james.py -> wrapper class to control the robot on your own in the webots environment

-For insights into the fake environment, research or the test please see the readme for the specific areas in the regarding folder.
+For insights into the fake environment, research or the test please have a look into the regarding folder.
 In the following you can find a closer view on the functionalities of the webotsgym and what is possible from a more technical perspective.